cbitter78/What-I-am-Learning/listen/tony_robbins/unleash_the_power_within.md

 Most people meet the first four needs.
 Howerver, the last two needs are key to success.
 The cornerstone need is Groth.
 If you are not growing then even if you are meeting the other needs, things tend to fall apart.

+##### Become a team player

+To contribute at an outstanding level you need to become a team player.
+Because, people will do more for others they care about how they ever will for themselves.

+You need to Connect when it’s not easy to connect.
+Show appreciation in a Unique way.
+Make sure to take care of yourself (the inner team) and Pick a team that will challenge you.

+#### Rapport

+There is someone out there that can help you do anything you want to do.
+Why are they going to help you?
+Rapport.
+You need to learn to build Rapport.

+Rapport is created by feeling of commonality.
+When people have "something in common" then rapport can be built.
+It is about paying attention and meeting people on the same level they are communicating so it’s easy for them.

+You can create a feeling of commonality by:

+1. Matching and mirroring
+1. Mirroring eye contact.
+If they hold eye contact, so should you.
+If they dont then dont.
+1. Match pitch and tone of voice
+1. Match Proximity
+1. Match touch patterns.

+Don’t overdo it.
+Pick one or two

+When Rapport is created between two people who ever is most certainly will influence the other.

 ### Quotes